ITU-BDSA2024-GROUP13/Chirp/docs/pages/1DesignAndArchitectureOfChirp/3ArchitectureOfDeployedApplication.md

 - **Server Layer**: Hosted on the *Azure App Service*, the server is made up of two primary components: *the Web Server* and *the Application Logic*.
 The web server handles incoming `HTTP` requests from the *client* and *routes* them to the appropriate *application logic*.
 This logic processes the request and then queries the database for data or updates if necessary.

 - **Database Layer**: The database is integrated into the *Azure* ecosystem and stores all the application data.
-This includes user information, `cheeps`, and *relationships*.
+This includes user information, *Cheeps*, and *relationships*.
 It responds to queries from the application logic with the requested data or confirms successful updates.

 The flow begins when a user interacts with the browser (e.g., entering a `URL`).
 The browser sends a request to the *web server*, which processes the request and interacts with the *application logic*.
 The database returns the required information, which is processed and formatted by the *application logic* and *web server* before being sent back to the client as an `HTTP` response.
 The browser then renders the returned content and updates the *user interface* accordingly.